Guhandot7/Policy_Making_-_Decision/README.md

 justice.
 Businesses and public sector entities generate a huge amount of data on daily basis which remain mostly un leveraged.
 As an engineer and with desires to become entrepreneur, I see a great opportunity to equip myself with policy and descision making tools that may help us to take not just better decisions but decisions for better and collective growth.
-With this pre-set mind, I am digging in analyszing successful A.I models and trying to undertsand frame works for developing such models.
+With this pre-set mind, I am digging in analyszing successful A.I models and trying to understand frame works for developing such models.